BMW X3 review

 Safety and security

-We’re talking automatic emergency braking (AEB), lane-departure warning with "active lane return", road-sign identification, a rear crossing traffic warning system and an exit warning function to stop you opening the door on an unseen cyclist.
+The latest X3 has yet to be tested by the safety experts at Euro NCAP but it comes with plenty of safety kit.
+That includes automatic emergency braking (AEB), lane-departure warning with "active lane return", road-sign identification, a rear cross-traffic warning system and an exit warning function to stop you opening the door on an unseen cyclist.

-"The X3 feels impressive from the moment you step inside.
-It offers plenty of space, a premium feel, and a generous amount of standard features.
+"The BMW X3 feels impressive from the moment you step inside.
+It offers plenty of space, a premium feel and a generous amount of standard features.
 While it's not cheap, it feels worth the price." – Neil Winn, Deputy Reviews Editor

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here